RayKitajima/Rutile/README.md

 ```

 Database segment should be formatted in Rutile Schema Markdown style.
-It is simple tab sepalated text file, looks like you do in very early phase of development for business application.
+It is simple tab separated text file, looks like you do in very early phase of development for business application.

 Detail of format will be found in [docs/schema_markdown.md](https://github.com/RayKitajima/rutile/blob/master/docs/schema_markdown.md).

-And supported etity relation and database design pattern will be found in [docs/specification.md](https://github.com/RayKitajima/rutile/blob/master/docs/specification.md).
+And supported entity relation and database design pattern will be found in [docs/specification.md](https://github.com/RayKitajima/rutile/blob/master/docs/specification.md).

 When you generate server, SQL files to initialize your database are also generated.
 Just run this if you need it.